JamesDunne/rest0-api/README.md

 A derived service by default inherits all methods and parameter types from its base service.
 Methods and parameter types may be replaced or added in the derived service.
 Removing methods is done by assigning the method name to `null` inside the `methods` section.

+If a client wants to stick to a known, specific version of the service, all it has to do is specify that exact service name in the request URL, e.g.

+`GET /data/sis;core;v5/GetStudent?id=1`

+This way the client can protect itself against unwanted breaking changes which are bound to come.
+Of course, if the developers responsible for the service's definition begin altering older versions then all bets are off.
+The intention here is to provide the service developers with reasonable tooling to make it easy to maintain a reasonable versioning strategy and to provide a reasonable guarantee to clients that things will not change for a specific version.

+Great attention has been given to versioning of services and making it easy to define those versions.
+The optimal workflow is to define a base service as version 1 and create incremental versions from there.
+Once a version has been stablized, release it and start work on the next version based on the just-released version; one should *never* alter old stablizied versions.

+The service host is amenable to live updates and bumping clients up to the latest version should be as simple as updating an alias.

 String Interpolation
 --------------------